Pulkit-2github/Hyperstore-Mart-Sales--Power-BI-Advance-Dashboard/README.md

 generate sales forecasts for next 15 days.
 4.)
 Actionable Insights and Recommendations: End goal is to share valuable insights and actionable information that can drive strategic decision-making and support the supermarket's goals for growth, efficiency, and customer satisfaction.
+Tasks performed in this Power BI Project :
+- Import Data in Power BI
+- Data Cleaning & Processing in Power BI
+- Power Query Editor in Power BI
+- DAX in Power BI
+- Measures and Calculations in Power BI
+- Create New Columns and Tables in Power BI
+- Advanced Charts and Maps in Power BI
+- Filters and Slicers in Power BI
+- Zoom in Charts in Power BI
+- Dashboard Design in Power BI
+- Forecasting in Power BI
+- Power BI Sales Forecast
+- Export Power BI Dashboard
+- Insights from Dashboard